Buy Robert's music at Tutti.co.uk

 LEARNING TO MAKE AN OUD IN NAZARETH

-Robert's new setting of Ruth Padel's poem Learning to Make an Oud in Nazareth is being premiered on Friday 3 July 2015 at a concert at the church of St Vedast alias Foster, 4 Foster Lane, London EC2V 6HH.
-Set for unaccompanied choir, the piece will be performed by Alistair Dixon and Chapelle du Roi as part of a programme including Mundy's Vox Patris Coelestis and music by Byrd, de Monte and Tallis.
+Robert's new setting of Ruth Padel's poem Learning to Make an Oud in Nazareth was premiered on Friday 3 July 2015 at a concert at the church of St Vedast alias Foster, 4 Foster Lane, London EC2V 6HH.
+Set for unaccompanied choir, the piece was performed by Alistair Dixon and Chapelle du Roi as part of a programme including Mundy's Vox Patris Coelestis and music by Byrd, de Monte and Tallis.
 There will also be music from the Middle East (including a real Oud) with voice, Arabic reed flute and lute, with Kalia (nay, voice) and Nikos Ziarkas (oud).
 Alistair Dixon and the Chapelle du Roi recently premiered Robert's setting of The Advent Prose as part of their New Lamps for Old concert at St John's Smith Square, London on Saturday 6 December 2014, a programme which explores the links between 16th century composers and present day English composers.

 Further information on Learning to Make and Oud in Nazareth from the Poster